google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 <p>There are two types of cache in the browser: browser-managed cache and application-managed cache (service worker).</p>
 <ul>
 <li><strong>Browser-managed caches</strong> are a temporary storage location on your computer for files downloaded by your browser to display websites.
 Files that are cached locally include any documents that make up a website, such as HTML files, CSS style sheets, JavaScript scripts, as well as graphic images and other multimedia content.
 This cache is managed automatically by the browser and is not available offline.</li>
 <li><strong>Application-managed caches</strong> are created using the  <a href="https://developer.mozilla.org/en-US/docs/Web/API/Cache">Cache API</a> independent of the browser-managed caches.
-This API is available to applications (via window.caches) and the service worker.
-Application- managed caches hold the same kinds of assets as a browser cache but are  accessible offline (e.g. by the service worker to enables offline support.)
-Code that uses the Cache API manages the contents of its own caches.</li>
+This API is available to applications (via <strong><code>window.caches</code></strong>) and the service worker.
+Application- managed caches hold the same kinds of assets as a browser cache but are accessible offline (e.g. by the service worker to enable offline support).This cache is managed by developers who implement scripts that use the Cache API to explicitly update items in named cache objects.</li>
 </ul>
 <p>Cache is a great tool you can use when building your app, as long as the cache you use is appropriate for each resource.
 Several caching strategies are described in the PWA  <a href="#bestcaching">Caching Strategies</a> tutorial.</p>
 </td>